 3. Tenancy Sustainment (Homelessness Prevention)

 Preventing homelessness is the least we, as a community, should aspire to.
 Sustaining tenancies is also a meagre ambition.
 If tenants can thrive, housing is more than secure, it is a foundation for success in their employment, wellbeing and quality of life.
 Whole families benefit, including children, who do better at school.
 Landlords, local authorities and over-stretched support services are stakeholders too.
 Financial resilience is core to this and simple measures to direct householders towards gains they often don’t know exist can be transformative.
-Housing and regulated debt advice and will always have an important role, although generally at a crisis point, but money coaching can grow tenants to avoid problems and develop the skills to proactively manage a tenancy.
+Housing and regulated debt advice will always have an important role, although generally at a crisis point, but money coaching can empower tenants to avoid problems and develop the skills to proactively manage a tenancy.
 As we reveal in our Quids in!
 New Tenants Guide, if tenants think bigger than bills, they can do more than keep a roof over their heads.
 They can free up a budget to keep a home warm and damp-free, well decorated and energy-efficient.

 Empowering individuals on low incomes through financial guidance and coaching is a crucial step towards improving their mental and general wellbeing.
 By reducing financial stress, fostering a sense of security and control, enhancing decision-making abilities, and improving relationships, financial literacy acts as a catalyst for positive change.
 Ultimately, this approach can contribute to suicide prevention by mitigating the factors that exacerbate mental health issues and despair, ultimately leading to a healthier, more resilient society.
 The practical benefits of healthier budgets immediately make healthier lifestyles achievable.

-* Clean Slate helps people on low incomes become better off.
+*Clean Slate helps people on low incomes become better off.
 We do this by helping them re-organise their money and maximise their income, find work or better work, and get online.
-Quids in! is our money guidance initiative and in 2022, its materials – magazines, guides, personal finance emails and interactive tools – reached 240,000 people on low incomes across all nations of the UK.
-People we engaged one to one enjoyed financial gains on average of £1,224.
+Quids in! is our money guidance initiative and in 2024, its materials – magazines, guides, personal finance emails and interactive tools – reached 175,000 people on low incomes across all nations of the UK.
+People we engaged one to one enjoyed financial gains on average of £1,328.

 Image: Andrew Neel / Unsplash